-Search for a Microwave Treatment ( Thermocoagulation ) clinic in your local area.
+Click for ALL Microwave Treatment ( Thermocoagulation ) clinics in the UK & Ireland.

 Microwave treatment utilises the principle of "Thermo-Coagulation" which is based on a high frequency wave - a microwave - heating up the thread vein without affecting the outer layers of the skin.
 Machines, such as Veinwave or ThermaVein , selectively heats the thread vein, destroying it and allowing the body to reasbsorb it over time.
 This is particularly useful for the smaller thread veins that are difficult to inject using microsclerotherapy There is usually minimal or no discomfort during microwave treatment.
 The device uses a fine needle which is inserted into the vein to allow accurate application of the treatment whilst protecting the surrounding skin and tissue.
 A single thread vein may require just one treatment session in order for it to disappear.
 However, repeat sessions may be required.
 Private prices for this treatment can range from around £150 - £250 for a treatment session.
 Total treatment costs depend upon the extent of treatment and the number of sessions required to make an improvement.